 Guidelines are available and used at the point of care by all clinical staff in the Practice Unit.

-Guidelines are activated and used regularly to provide alerts about gaps in care on the Point of Care report or in the HER.
+Guidelines are activated and used regularly to provide alerts about gaps in care on the Point of Care report or in the EHR.

 All members in the practice, including front office staff who work with clinicians and patients, are knowledgeable about the type and length of appointments to book and their responsibilities for preparing resources for visits, based on the guidelines.